 The investigation is far from a simple matter.
 Kate uncovers shocking facts about the brief life of the murdered young lesbian.
 She finds her road to the killer obstructed by Dory’s uncooperative, judgmental parents, the waning interest of her own partner, and most frustrating of all, the open hostility of women who should be her allies—the lesbians who frequent the Nightwood Bar.
 Kate’s emotional equilibrium is further disturbed by her powerful attraction to one of those women, the enigmatic Andrea Ross.

 Who killed Dory Quillin?
 And why?
 Accompany Kate Delafield on her electrifying, emotional journey to the answer, an answer you will never forget.

+Book #2 in the Kate Delafield Mystery Series.
 Originally published by Naiad Press 1984.

 Lambda Book Report

 It's Katherine V. Forrest—along with fellow trendsetters like Sandra Scoppettone, Ellen Hart, Jean Redmann, and Randye Lordon--who have defined and expanded the limits of the lesbian mystery.